House Siding Materials You Probably Never Heard of!

 Our view is that stucco is a viable, long-lasting and architecturally-attractive material that complements other house siding options.

 Made from sand, cement, lime and water, the material is usually applied to a galvanized steel screen, along with waterproof underlayment glued to a wood frame.

 The stucco material itself isn’t all that versatile and instead is rather quite rigid, needing special care during installation to avoid cracks.
 But given that it is a hard material, it will last the life of a home, or at least 50+ years.

 Costs: for stucco are around $6.50 to $12.50 per sq. ft. installed, depending on the quality of materials, who’s doing the work and location of the property.

 An average-sized home will cost between $16,000 and $30,000 for traditional stucco siding, including installation.

 Pros: Very durable, low maintenance, great insulator, colors go through mix so repainting not necessary, resistant to fire and insects

-Cons: Fairly expensive, takes skill to install, prone to cracking, not very Eco-friendly, Offer poor performance in terms of insulation properties, tends to last less time in climates with lots of rain
+Cons: Fairly expensive, takes skill to install, brittle material prone to cracking especially due to settling of a house, a sinking foundation, or even a mild earthquake.
+Not a good option for wet climates, tends to last less time in climates with lots of rain.

 Brick and Brick Veneer